Nostromos/what.lol/blog/2024-02-24-what-im-looking-for.md

 ### Work Hours

-7-10 hours is where I typically max out, depending on how that times breaks down.
-In my past career, 7 hours of candidate calls was the limit before I lost my ability to be a helpful and enthusiastic recruiter.
+7-10 hours is where I typically max out, but I've done more for spurts of a few weeks to a few months.

-On the dev side, I find that I can go up to 10 hours with breaks for lunch and gym.

-The biggest things I'd hope to see are:
-- Flexible hours - I prefer to work out in the middle of the day to avoid afternoon tiredness.
-I also need to drop my kid at daycare and pick her up 2-3 days a week (my wife and I switch).
-- Marathon Culture - I've seen teams that work insane hours and they're rarely happy or shipping anything good.
-If the equity is right, I will give you my whole life, but if its not, I'd hope to see that others have a healthy work-life balance.
+I also hope to see flexibility on hours - I typically start my day around 7am and go the gym over lunch.
+I would hope to continue this in my next role.

 ### Benefits

-Health Insurance and decent PTO policies are my only must-haves but nice things would be fitness reimbursement, lunch, etc.
+I'm less motivated by benefits beyond insurance and PTO but would *love* to see 401k matching or child care benefits.

 ## How to get in touch

 You can see all my contact info in my [Contact](/contact) page.
-I prefer email the most.
+Please reach out!